Highways in Albania

 The A1 is the country's longest and only toll highway connecting the port city of Durrës on the Adriatic Sea in the west as well as the capital of Tirana in the center, with the Republic of Kosovo in the northeast.
 The A3 is the second longest motorway and connects Tirana with the Pan-European Corridor VIII, running from Durrës on the Adriatic Sea to Varna on the Black Sea.
-The A2 is the third longest motorway and represent a significant north-south corridor within the country and the Adriatic-Ionian motorway.
+The A2 is the third longest motorway and represents a significant north-south corridor within the country and the Adriatic-Ionian motorway.

 The country is a member of the Pan-European Corridor system.
-The Pan-European Corridor VIII pass through the country and starts at Durrës on the Adriatic Sea in the west continuing across the Republic of North Macedonia and Bulgaria and ends at Varna at the Black Sea in the east.
+The Pan-European Corridor VIII passes through the country and starts at Durrës on the Adriatic Sea in the west continuing across North Macedonia and Bulgaria and ends at Varna at the Black Sea in the east.

 The country signed the European Agreement on Main International Traffic Arteries in 2006.
 The following European routes are currently defined to end at, or near, the border of Albania such as the E86, E762, E851, E852, E853.